 One possible reason for the lower performance of the learned policy is the difference between the training and testing environments.
 The simulator, error channel and reward are all different between learning with the simulator and testing with human users.
-Thus, over-tuning on the user simulator is highly likely.
-Alos, the policy is optimised for a reward which reflects the user's opinion of whether the dialogue was successful.
+The policy is optimised for the reward which is dependent on the user's opinion of whether the dialogue was successful.
 This is arguably closer to the subjective success rather than to the objective success.
 Future learned policies should be able to conclusively outperform hand-crafted policies by using more appropriate rewards, user simulations, summary actions and basis function features.

-Another possible reason for the reduced performance with human users is the choice of model parameters which were here estimated very roughly by inspecting their effects on dialogue evolution with the user simulator.
+Another reason for the reduced performance with human users is the choice of model parameters.
+The parameters of the model used here were estimated very roughly by inspecting their effects on dialogue evolution with the user simulator.
 It would clearly be preferable to learn these parameters from data by extending the Bayesian network to include the parameters.
 Unfortunately, Loopy Belief Propagation, would no longer be applicable because the parameter nodes are continuous and so a more general algorithm, such as Expectation Propagation, would be required.
 The authors are currently pursuing this topic.